learllr/Photo_Website/README.md

-# Site web
+# Website

-Notre projet porte sur un site web relié à une base de données.
-Il a été réalisé dans le cadre de l'unité d'enseignement Base de données et programmation web de 2021-2022.
+The project involves a website linked to a database that can display/delete photos.
+It was produced as part of the 2021-2022 Database and Web Programming teaching unit.

-## Organisation de l'archive
+Organization of the archive

-**images/ :** Contient les images qui sont dans la base de données.
+**images/ :** Contains images that are in the database.

-**bootstrap/ :** Répertoire du framework Bootstrap.
+**bootstrap/ :** Bootstrap framework directory.

-## Créateurs
+## Creator

 ROULLIER LEA (p1911736)